 If you’re not sure, then after you’ve been to a couple of Open Days you’ll have the information you need to make an informed decision about which unis and courses to apply for.

 You could create a checklist of the most important aspects of Uni to you.
 It’s a simple way to compare the differences between Uni’s.

 After all, you’ll be spending a few years and significant amount of money on your Uni education, so it’s important to get it right.

-For more information about Open Days and list of Open Days happening in 2019, you can download the Study Work Grow Open Day Guide 2019.
+For a list of Open Days happening in 2021, you can download the Study Work Grow Open Day Planner 2021 right now.